Subway Bangkok map, how to use, cost, routes, what tickets are

 Allows for a whole day without any restrictions to navigate using the underground metro.
 You must purchase a card for each passenger individually.
 Valid only for the day, which was made the first trip around the map until midnight that day.
 Sold only at the box office.

-The same thing, and the day passes, only there are different.
+The same thing that day passes, only there are different time.

 - 15-day (15-DAY PASS) – 600 baht.

 - 30-day (30-DAY PASS) – 1400 baht.